 - Enables the creation of a better work culture

-- It provides quick solutions to various industrial production
+- Provides quick solutions to various industrial production

 - Increased employee participation